learn-co-students/practice-module-1-code-chal-practice-module-1-code-challenge-round-1-dumbo-web-051319-1558451348/README.md

 - `Driver.mileage_cap(distance)`
   - Takes an argument of a distance (float) and returns an array of all Drivers who have driven over the mileage

+Joe - Managing Self State
+Danielle - Debugging workflow
+Yonas - Thinking about the problem (what are they asking me to do?)
+Otha - Planned too much, impolementation speed
+Tom - focusing
+Duong - time pressure
+Daniella - Managing self State